Bee & Wasp Sting Guide For Pets

 7. If You Already Know Your Pet's Allergic To Stings

-Call/go to the vet instantly.
+Take your pet to the vet instantly.
+Promptly call ahead or on the way if safely able to do so.
 The vet may recommend you give a dose of Benadryl at once before heading to them.
 The goal is to get a head start before your pet begins to experience systems, which can be life-threatening.

 8. If Pet Has A Serious Reaction

-If your pet starts experiencing any of the serious reactions listed above, call/go to the vet immediately.
+If your pet starts experiencing any serious reactions (see 'Symptoms' above), call/go to the vet immediately.
 Try to calmly keep your pet warm and conscious on the way to the vet.

 Benadryl can be given to animals to prevent symptoms from allergic reactions with the following in mind:

 Only give Benadryl to your pet under the recommendation of your vet.

 Use Benadryl with Diphenhydramine Only - No other medications/active ingredients.

 Some Benadryl products and other medications with diphenhydramine also contain pseudoephedrine or acetaminophen, which can be life-threatening to animals.

 Children's Benadryl may be more suitable for your pet (ask your vet).